-Catholic Social Services is pleased to be implementing Wendy’s Wonderful Kids, a signature program of the Dave Thomas Foundation for Adoption.
+Catholic Social Services is pleased to be implementing Wendy’s Wonderful Kids (WWK), a signature program of the Dave Thomas Foundation for Adoption.
 It is bringing children waiting to be adopted from foster care one step closer to safe, loving and permanent homes.

-Through Wendy’s Wonderful Kids, the Foundation provides grants to adoption agencies to hire and train adoption recruiters who implement the Foundation’s evidence-based, child-focused recruitment model.
-This model is up to three times more effective at serving children who have been in foster care the longest, including older youth, sibling groups and children with special needs.
+Through its signature program, WWK, the Dave Thomas Foundation for Adoption provides funding to adoption agencies to hire recruiters who implement an evidence-based, child-focused recruitment model.
+This model has been proven up to 3x more effective at finding permanent homes for children who have been waiting in foster care the longest, including teenagers, children with special needs and siblings.

 Catholic Social Services currently has one Wendy’s Wonderful Kids recruiter who serves the Anchorage and Mat-Su area.
 Our recruiter works with a smaller caseload, ensuring that she can provide these children with the attention, resources, and support they need and find the adoptive families they deserve.